vukiman1/vukiman1/README.md

 - 👋 Hi, I’m Kim An
 - 👀 I’m interested in Front-End
-- 🌱 I’m currently learning Thang Long University
+- 🌱 I’m currently learning Information Tecknonogi at Thang Long University
+- 🎂My birth day is 01/02/2002.
+- 🏫I was learn: HTML, CSS, JS, C++ and a little UI/UX in udemy.

 <!---
 vukiman1/vukiman1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.